Do you know the signs of a stroke?

 - Post the warning signs on the fridge, in the office kitchen, in the bathrooms.

-- If medical conditions are known, wear a medical bracelet or other identification that lists them, your allergies and any regular medication taken.
+- If medical conditions are known, wear a medical bracelet or other identification that lists them, your allergies, and any regular medication you take.

-If there’s ever a question, call 911 and the ambulance take you or the victim straight to St. Michael’s 24 hour Emergency Room in Sugar Land, TX.
-With a no wait mission, symptoms can be treated immediately by licensed, emergency room doctors and a medical staff that understands the severity of the situation.
+If there’s ever a question, call 911 and the ambulance will take you or the victim straight to St. Michael’s 24-hour Emergency Room in Sugar Land, TX.
+With a no wait mission, symptoms can be treated immediately by licensed, emergency room doctors, and a medical staff that understands the severity of the situation.
 Always…..HAVE A PLAN and let others know your plan.